Skip to main content

 Now that you have programmed your robot to drive forward at different velocities, program it to now drive forward and in reverse at different velocities.

-• Change the parameter in the second drive_for instruction to display REVERSE.
+• Change the parameter in the second drive_for instruction to REVERSE, so your project looks like this:

 • Select the Project Name to change it from DriveVelocity to ReverseVelocity.